Mehcad Brooks: Career

 Brooks' early work includes being a Calvin Klein underwear model.

+In 2004, Brooks played a high school basketball player who was killed by a teammate's father on the series Cold Case (season 1, episode 17).
 From 2005 to 2006, Brooks played the role of Matthew Applewhite on the ABC TV drama Desperate Housewives.
 He appeared in Glory Road, portraying Harry Flournoy, an athlete at Texas Western University when the five starting black players beat Kentucky for the national championship.
 He acted in the 2007 film In the Valley of Elah.
 He starred opposite Tia Mowry as her boyfriend, Jerome, on the TV series The Game in 2008.
-In 2009 he appeared on FOX's TV series Dollhouse.
+In 2009, he appeared on FOX's TV series Dollhouse.
 Brooks played Benedict "Eggs" Talley in the second season of HBO's True Blood.
 Beginning January 2010, he appeared as attorney Malcolm Bennet in the now-canceled ABC series The Deep End.
 He plays the "new boyfriend" in a recent State Farm Insurance television commercial alongside former The Game co-star Gabrielle Dennis.